-Council by-elections: Labour loses seat to Tories in Hertfordshire | LabourList
+Council by-elections: Labour drops 15 points to lose Hertfordshire seat to Tories | LabourList

 The 0.2 per cent difference in votes in the Waltham Cross, Broxbourne ward amounts to just four votes, but Labour saw their vote share drop 14.8 per cent, to 40.8 per cent, compared to the previous election.
 The Conservatives saw their vote share also fall slightly, by 3.5 points to 41 per cent.
 These results have come via Britain Elects.

 Last night was a bumper night for by-elections, with seven wards up for grabs.
-Labour were defending two, with the other seat in Harrow yet to declare its result.
-We’ll bring you the result when we have it.
+Labour were defending two, and held the other seat in Roxbourne, Harrow, with a 13.7 point increase in vote share.
+There was no independent Labour group standing, unlike in the 2014 elections.

 The Conservatives gained another seat, in Derwent, Derby from UKIP, and the Lib Dems gained one seat in West Oxfordshire from the Tories with a 34 point increase in vote share.